matthijsgroen/speedlazer/README.md

-# Crafty.js game skeleton
+# Speedlazer, a 2D sidescrolling adventure

-Setup to start a new Crafty.js game.
+This is a work in progress engine to become the new engine behind SpeedLazer.

 It uses: